 Moving onwards, we made it to the 12:15 feeding talk and the talk was really informative.
 We all found it captivating, and interactive, and the guide managed to keep the little ones interested throughout the talk.
 The girls loved watching the monkeys eat and steal the food off one another, and baby S seemed to enjoy the view.

-By this point Lil_E was eager to hit the play park, so we wrapped up and sat outside the banana cafe with a cup of tea and you guessed it.. a coffee for Mr S. The girls spent a considerable time in the play park.
+By this point the kids were eager to hit the play park, so we wrapped up and sat outside the banana cafe with a cup of tea and you guessed it.. a coffee for hubby.
+The girls spent a considerable time in the play park.
 M had completed a quiz throughout the walk and was really eager to enter the competition to win a monkey (the teddy version we are hoping!) and there was one question she had missed, so Mr S took her back into the walk area to find the answer.
 That is the lovely thing about the walk, you can take as long as long as you like, and you can also do the walk as many times as you like.